KulsoomAzmat9/spam-classifier-nb/README.md

 ## 4. Comparison of Algorithms

-For this Spam Classifier project, we compared 3 algorithms on the email dataset:
+For this Spam Classifier project, I compared 3 algorithms on the email dataset:

 ### Naive Bayes* - Final Model Used
 - *Type*: Probabilistic classifier based on Bayes' Theorem